Nevada High School serves 479 students in grades 9-12.

 Reading/Language Arts Proficiency

-Nevada High School's student population of 453 students has stayed relatively flat over five school years.
+Nevada High School's student population of 479 students has grown by 6% over five school years.

 Total Classroom Teachers